IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 * #### Errors with `docker` commands

   Ensure that your system has the latest version of Docker installed.

-* #### `exit status 1.
-Output: error: Missing or incomplete configuration info.
-Please point to an existing, complete config file`

-  This can occur when the `oc` token has expired or has been invalidated for some reason.
-  1. Run `terraform state rm module.cpd_install.null_resource.oc_login module.cpd_install.null_resource.oc_login`.
-  2. Retry `terraform apply`.

 * #### `Error: timeout while waiting for state to become 'Ready'` for the resource `module.roks.ibm_container_vpc_cluster.this`